One of the prettiest

 such as one that deals with the Nazi party’s obsession with Nietzsche and his

-The exhibits of Weimerhaus are dedicated to the region’s extensive and
+The exhibits of the Weimar House (Weimarhaus) are dedicated to the region’s extensive and varied history throughout the different eras and human history.

 There are many different events you can attend during your Weimar visit, many of